miataru/miataru-server/README.md

 # miataru-server

-This is the reference implementation for a Miataru server.
+This is the source code of a Miataru server side implementation.
+You can get more information [here](http://www.miataru.com).

 ## What is Miataru?